Suv4o/personal-blog-2023/content/2022/10/07/nestjs-authorisation-with-firebase-auth.md

 We will next create a `config/` directory at the root of the Nest project.
 Inside the directory, copy this file `serviceAccountKey.json` and rename it to: `firebaseServiceAccountKey.json`.

-To proceed with the [Firebase Node.js Admin SDK](https://www.npmjs.com/package/firebase-admin) first we need to install it:
+To proceed with the <a href="https://www.npmjs.com/package/firebase-admin" target="_blank" rel="noopener noreferrer">Firebase Node.js Admin SDK</a> first we need to install it:

 ```bash
 yarn add firebase-admin